-The Community Development Committee (CDC) is responsible for monitoring local conditions and problem identification, as well exploring alternative solutions and implementing actions/recommendations to address same.
-The Committee surveys public opinion and monitors State and Federal regulatory requirements in order to enable the LACRPC and its member political subdivisions respond the ability to to situational circumstances which the committee has determined important.
+The Community Development Committee (CDC) is responsible for monitoring local conditions and problem identification, as well exploring alternative solutions and implementing actions/recommendations to address the same.
+The Committee surveys public opinion and monitors State and Federal regulatory requirements in order to enable the LACRPC and its member political subdivisions ability to respond to situational circumstances which the committee has determined important.
 The Committee necessarily concerns itself with quality of life issues such as farmland preservation, crime, traffic safety, economic development, housing and historic preservation.
 The Committee is responsible for developing the agency's UPWP, cognizant of the need to provide planning services to local members.
-Committee has a collaborative relationship
+Committee has a collaborative relationship with local law enforcement and code enforcement officials, the Chambers of Commerce, the Allen Economic Development Group, and the Convention & Visitors Bureau.